innolitics/dicom-standard/docs/index.md

 or Pyenv + Virtualenv) to install the project dependencies into.
 Once you are in your "virtual environment", you can run:

-    make
+    $ make

 to install and compile everything.
+Add the `-j` flag to speed this process up significantly.

+### Updating the Standard

+To download and parse the most up-to-date web version of the DICOM Standard, run the following commands:

+    $ make clean
+    $ make updatestandard
+    $ make

 ## Design Philosophy